Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 \tpl{Have at most 3 paragraphs per user story, preferably one}

-Only until 2020 did the ECE department teach about ARM ISA in the assembly language/computer architecture course (ECE 212).
+Only in 2020 did the ECE department begin to teach about ARM ISA in the assembly language/computer architecture course (ECE 212).
 Before that, we had to learn about the 68k ISA, which did not change for over 30 years.